RouterRoidz/WiiU-SWKBD-scripts/README.md

 ### Q: What does this work on?

-A: This has been tested on all homebrew methods and all of them work, which currently include Haxchi, CBHC, Tiramisu and Aroma
+A: This has been tested on all homebrew methods and all of them work, which currently include Haxchi, CBHC, Tiramisu and Aroma.
+### Aroma is horrendously unstable with this, and is not recommended.

 ### Q: Ro's custom keyboard freezes my console, despite me having CFW!
 (Tiramisu or Aroma)